lancedb/lancedb/docs/src/guides/tables.md

     tbl.add(df)
     ```

+    ### Add an Iterator

     You can also add a large dataset batch in one go using Iterator of any supported data types.

-    ### Adding to table using Iterator

     ```python
     def make_batches():